jedi-academy/learn-4711/data/labs/lab01.md

 Once done, commit any changes and update your repo.

-The lab submission will be a link to your repository, NOT a cloning URL.
+The text for your lab submission will be a link to your repository, NOT a cloning URL.
-You may have to add a dummy text file, as D2L wasn't accepting submissions with text only.
+Ask if you are unclear, so that you don't lose a silly mark!

+Remember the screenshot and configuration file to submit too, as described way back when.